yakavetsiv/ac-bo-hackathon.github.io/resources.md

 <li class="resource-block" markdown="1">

-#### Honegumi: An interactive BO teaching tool
+#### Honegumi

 [![honegumi](./assets/honegumi.png)](https://honegumi.readthedocs.io/en/latest/)

 [Honegumi](https://honegumi.readthedocs.io/en/latest/) (pronounced "ho neh goo mee", also referred to as "honey gummy"), deriving from the Japanese word for _skeletal framework_, is a package for interactively creating API tutorials with a focus on optimization packages.
-You use an interactive grid to select Bayesian optimization characteristics specific to your task and watch template dynamically appear.
+You use an interactive grid to select Bayesian optimization characteristics specific to your task and watch the corresponding template dynamically appear.
 "Open in Colab" and "Open in GitHub" links are also dynamically generated for each template.
 [Honegumi pairs particularly well with LLMs](https://youtu.be/rnI2BvGgP9o) to adapt the templates to real-world tasks.

 </li>